gustavo-yepez/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+for me, semantic HTML is writing HTML tags very clean and understandable for when other people read it or work on it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block makes all the elements verticle

 3. What are the 4 areas of the box model?

+Margin, Boreder, Padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?